 The problem with most web resources like Subtitle Seeker is that they are cluttered with ads and annoying pop-ups.
 So it’s definitely not the best experience.
-If you use the mentioned websites for subtitles download on Mac, we recommend at least to have AdGuard enabled.
+If you use the mentioned websites for subtitles download on Mac, we recommend using ClearVPN’s ad-blocking feature.

 How to load movie subtitles and TV subtitles